 Chris is a registered member of the British Association for Counselling & Psychotherapy (BACP) and a psychotherapeutic counsellor with experience in a diverse range of occupational settings.
 He works with individual adults in private practice.

-I am an accredited, registered psychotherapeutic counsellor with a prior background in learning and development, from where I progressed from a business coaching role to developing my knowledge and skills to support others through deeper psychotherapeutic approaches.
+I am a registered psychotherapeutic counsellor with a prior background in learning and development, from where I progressed from a business coaching role to developing my knowledge and skills to support others through deeper psychotherapeutic approaches.

 I completed my formal training at the Wealden Psychology Institute and have developed my practice in a range of settings, working with clients experiencing issues of addictive behaviours, loss, anxiety, depression, relationship ruptures and life crises.
 I have had extensive experience of working with grief and bereavement in palliative care settings and before establishing my private practice I was Head of Wellbeing at a St Peter & St James Hospice, where I oversaw and developed the psychosocial services offered to the local community.